ioccc-src/winner/faq.md

 to submit remarks about entry in markdown format.
 Every [winning IOCCC entry](years.html) uses a `README.md` markdown file as the basis for forming the `index.html` web page for that entry.
-All generated HTML pages on the [Official IOCCC web site](https://www.ioccc.org/index.html) start with some markdown content.
+All generated HTML pages on the [Official IOCCC website](https://www.ioccc.org/index.html) start with some markdown content.

 **IMPORTANT**: Please read the [IOCCC markdown best practices](markdown.html) guide